justdataplease/medium-sky/Readme.md

    To use ChatGpt to get summary and keywords metrics (Look Documentation), run: <br>
    `python kgraph -u=<username> -l=10 -ai`

-7) Find the generated HTML in output folder
+7) Find the generated HTML in the output folder
    <username>_m.html (mixed or version 1)
    <username>_i.html (-i : isolated or version 2)